Orange-OpenSource/ods-ios/docs_release/README.md

     ```
     where P.Q.R is the previous version, X.Y.Z the one we are releasing.

-    - Update the AppNews file store in the resources of the demo application
+    - Update the AppNews file stored in the resources of the demo application
     `OrangeDesignSystemDemo/OrangeDesignSystemDemo/Resources/AppNews.json`

     Add a new entry: